Who must have a medical certificate?

 Placing licensing restrictions on a driver is a serious matter.
 But so are the consequences of allowing someone to continue to drive if they are unfit to do so.

-We’ve produced Medical aspects of fitness to drive: a guide for medical practitioners [PDF, 1.1 MB] to set out your responsibilities and guide you in assessing a person’s fitness to drive.
+We’ve produced Medical aspects of fitness to drive: a guide for health practitioners [PDF, 1.1 MB] to set out your responsibilities and guide you in assessing a person’s fitness to drive.

 Have concerns about an older driver?